 Apollo Funds Complete Acquisition of Tenneco

-/EIN News/ -- SKOKIE, Ill. and NEW YORK, Nov.
-17, 2022 (GLOBE NEWSWIRE) -- Tenneco and Apollo (NYSE: APO) today announced that funds managed by Apollo affiliates (the “Apollo Funds”) have completed the previously announced acquisition of Tenneco, a leading designer, manufacturer and marketer of automotive products for OEM and aftermarket customers.
+SKOKIE, Ill. and NEW YORK, Nov.
+17, 2022 (GLOBE NEWSWIRE) -- Tenneco and Apollo APO today announced that funds managed by Apollo affiliates (the "Apollo Funds") have completed the previously announced acquisition of Tenneco, a leading designer, manufacturer and marketer of automotive products for OEM and aftermarket customers.
 Veteran executive Jim Voss has been appointed CEO of Tenneco, effective immediately and as previously announced.

 "We are excited for Tenneco to enter this exciting next chapter with Apollo and together see compelling opportunities to accelerate Tenneco's growth trajectory and enhance operations," said CEO Jim Voss.
 "I look forward to leading the talented team at Tenneco and serving our customers and partners around the world."